November 11, 2025

 2) Data Hygiene and Definitions

 Great visuals built on bad data only make you confidently wrong.
-Decide where each class of data “lives” (customers in CRM, candidates in ATS, revenue and cost in accounting), define the terms that appear in board packs (what is an active customer? booked revenue? qualified lead?), and protect a few mandatory fields that make pricing, forecasting, and service reliable.
-Trustworthy numbers reduce politics and keep teams aligned.
+Decide where each class of data "lives," define the terms that appear in board packs, and protect a few mandatory fields that make pricing, forecasting, and service reliable.

 3) Cash Discipline